 A series of severe droughts and floods devastated the cattle ranch and in 1866 Rancho Los Cerritos was purchased by Flint, Bixby & Co. to be a sheep ranch, ushering in a new era of water management and innovation.
 By the twentieth century, the City of Long Beach and surrounding areas were rapidly developing new industries and RLC had fallen into disrepair.
 In 1930, forward-thinking Llewellyn Bixby, trained as a Civil Engineer, recognized the importance of restoring and preserving this important link to our past.
 Restoration began on the adobe and gardens in 1930.

 Today, RLC’s restoration and preservation work continues.
-A National, State, and Local Historic Landmark that still has many stories to tell.
+The site is a National, State, and Local Historic Landmark that still has many stories to tell.
 For 175 years, Rancho Los Cerritos has stood witness to our shared history by inspiring curiosity and respect for our past, enriching understanding of our present, and creating excitement for our future.

 Looking Back to Advance Forward is a project to capture, store, and reuse rainfall on our historic property.
 The purpose for this project is to create an innovative model for stormwater reclamation that can serve as a national model.
 Our project will use two distinct methods for capturing, storing, and treating stormwater—one that uses new technology, and one that uses traditional methods.

-The site includes just over 200,000 SF and is comprised of 143,000 SF of mixed landscaping, 19,000 SF of decomposed granite, 25,000 SF of paved roadway, and 16,000 of buildings.
+The site includes just over 200,000 SF and is comprised of 143,000 SF of mixed landscaping, 19,000 SF of decomposed granite, 25,000 SF of paved roadway, and 16,000 SF of buildings.
 Based on an average annual rainfall of 12.25” per year, RLC typically experiences 276,000 Cubic Feet of rainfall across the entire site annually.
 The current site can retain roughly 40% of rainfall onsite through selective infiltrating plant selection.